 Before you make any of these decisions, it would be a good idea to arrive at some kind of market positioning for your pub.
-Who are you trying to attract?
 The simulation does not like conflict.
 If you are going for the high end of the dining market (fine cuisine, good décor, excellent service) do you really want karaoke?
 If you are targeting the business market, do you want lots of kids running around?
 Try to come up with a set of decisions which is both coherent and consistent.

-You do not have to offer the market exactly the same 'product' in each quarter, but do bear in mind that you cannot reinvent yourself overnight.
-During the year, you will acquire some kind of reputation and it will be based not just on what your pub is but on what it used to be.
+Do bear in mind also that you cannot reinvent yourself overnight.
+During the game, you will acquire some kind of reputation and it will be based not just on what your pub is but on what it used to be.
 Once you've taken the loud music out of your pub, it will be quite some time before everybody notices.

 And remember that the model will be looking not just at your decisions but the offerings of the other seven pubs too.
-Your new car park may give you an early advantage but this will disappear as other pubs catch up.
+Your new garden may give you an early advantage but this will disappear as other pubs catch up.

 You will need to think ahead.
-Management resource dictates that only two long-term capital items (see page 10) can be bought in any one quarter, so you may need to prioritise what happens when.
+Management resource dictates that only two capital items (see page 11) can be bought in any one quarter, so you may need to prioritise what happens when.